JackTheSpades/SpriteToolSuperDelux/README.md

   	EXTENDED:
   	00 hammer.asm

+  	SMOKE:
+  	00 mysmoke.asm
   ```

-  Note that cluster and extended sprites use the .asm extension, while normal sprites have .cfg.
+  Note that all sprites except normal sprites use the .asm extension, while normal sprites have .cfg/.json.
   Also keep in mind that shooters and generators are part of the SPRITE: group and are seperated by their slot.

 ## Sprite Insertion